johnshea/nd0044_project_05_capstone/README.md

 `create:employees` - Create employees
 `update:employees` - Update employees

-In order to make user management easier, the API has the following roles:
+To make user management easier, the API has the following roles (RBAC):

 Manager - Manager (All permissions listed above.)
 Server - Wait staff (Only `read:checks` and `read:employees`)